hillaabra/pinterest-data-pipeline934/README.md

 - The batch layer pipeline can be monitored through the Apache Airflow UI, which can be accessed through the environment on the AWS MWAA console.

 ### Daily batch views
-The pipeline is built to produce the following batch views on the master dataset daily:
+The pipeline is built to run a set of SQL queries on each batch of cleaned data, in order to produce the following batch views on the master dataset daily:
 1. The most popular post category per country, e.g.;

 |country|category|category_count|